gabrielb98/azure-docs-powershell-aip/Azure Information Protection/docs-conceptual/overview.md

     - [Using PowerShell with the AIP classic client](/information-protection/rms-client/client-admin-guide-powershell)
     - [Install the AIP classic client for users](/information-protection/rms-client/client-admin-guide-install)

+    > [!NOTE]
+    > To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**
+    >
+    > This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
+Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 ### Installing the AzureInformationProtection module

 - This module requires Windows PowerShell 4.0.
 This prerequisite is not checked by the installation.
 - The module installs automatically when you install the full version of the Azure Information Protection clients.
 Alternately, you can install the module only by using the `PowerShellOnly=true` parameter.

-### Classic client deprecation

-To provide a unified and streamlined customer experience, the **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021.**

-This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
-Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 ## AADRM